 Greifenklau Bock is yet another great Franconia Hellerbock with a hint of apricot before a dry bittersweet finish.

-Zwanzger brews some great beers and their Dunkle is one of them with a fine peppery element that is both interesting and refreshing.
+Zwanzger brews some great beers and their Dunkel is one of them with a fine peppery element that is both interesting and refreshing.

 Keesmann Bock is yet another great Franconia Hellerbock with a firm dry bittersweet finish and big malty palate.
 Yum.

 While this beer is now contract brewed, it's still quite good and the pub a real gem of a place.

 This is one refreshing Weißbier Bock from a noted monastic brewery in Southern Bavaria.

 Sauer Bockbier is yet another great Franconia Hellerbock with a firm dry finish and big malty palate.
 Yum.